Food as Medicine

 - Food Prescriptions – The Produce Rx partnership begins with patient intake and screening at a hospital or health care facility.
 If clients screen positive for hunger, they can be referred to the Greater Cleveland Help Center, where SNAP applications can be completed over the phone and clients can be referred to free food resources in their neighborhoods or other services.

 - Fresh Produce Distributions – The Greater Cleveland Food Bank delivers a truckload of fresh produce for distribution by healthcare centers on a regular basis in areas of high need.

-- Food Pharmacy - Healthy foods, including produce, can be procured through the Food Bank to keep on-site at your location.
+- Medical Food Clinics - Healthy foods, including produce, can be procured through the Food Bank to keep on-site at your location.
 A designated “market” or “pantry” housed within your center can provide nutritious food to patients on site.